nikitawootten/infra/README.md

 ├── darwinModules
 │   └── personal
 ├── homeModules
-│   ├── personal
+│   └── personal
-│   │    ⎧ Misc. config, dotfiles, applications, and hacky utilities │   │    ⎨ Makes every computer it infects feel like home │   │    ⎩ Note: Look around before using unless you want to become me │   └── protonmail-bridge
+│        ⎧ Misc. config, dotfiles, applications, and hacky utilities │        ⎨ Makes every computer it infects feel like home │        ⎩ Note: Look around before using unless you want to become me ├── hostModules
-├── hostModules
 │   ├── dslr-webcam
 │   │    { Module I use to configure my Olympus OM-D camera as a webcam │   ├── homelab
-│   │    { Re-usable homelab modules for media, observability, and more │   ├── omada-controller
+│   │    { Re-usable homelab modules for media, observability, and more │   ├── personal
-│   ├── personal
 │   │    { Misc. server and desktop config
 │   └── raspi4sd